-In summary, three items for the Proserpine River WSS were sampled, each of which were assessed as being prudent and efficient and have been retained as forecast expenditure.
+In the Draft Report, three items for the Proserpine River WSS were sampled, each of which were assessed as being prudent and efficient and were retained as forecast expenditure.

-Further, as noted in Volume 1, after a consideration of all its consultants' reviews, the Authority has recommended that a 10% saving be applied to all non-sampled and sampled items for which there was insufficient information.
+Further, as noted in Volume 1, after a consideration of all its consultants' reviews, the Authority recommended that a 10% saving be applied to all non-sampled and sampled items for which there was insufficient information.

-In total, the Authority recommends the direct renewals expenditure be adjusted as shown in Table 4.5.
+In total, the Authority's Draft Report recommended the direct renewals expenditure be adjusted as shown in Table 4.5.